tokio-rs/mio/doc/getting-started.md

 There are two additional pieces of configuration conveyed with the registration of the server socket; the event set and the polling option.

+We'll talk about the event set later.
+Right now let's talk about the polling options which will also provide insight into how Mio works at the lowest level.

 #### Level vs. Edge

-Mio (just like Epoll, Kqueue, etc..) supports both level-triggered and edge-triggered notifications.
-By default, when registering a socket with `EventLoop::register`, level-triggered is used.
+Mio (like Epoll, Kqueue, etc..) supports both level-triggered and edge-triggered notifications.

-With level-triggered, sockets that have pending data will result in a call to the handler's `ready()` fn on every event loop iteration, even if it is the same data as the previous iteration.
-In other words, the handler's `ready()` fn will be called until the data has been read off of the socket.
+A level-triggered socket having pending data will result in a call to a handler's `ready()` function each time the event loop iterates through its registered sockets even if the socket is buffering the exact same data during consecutive iterations.
+In other words, a handler's `ready()` function will be called until the data has been read from the socket.
 The same is true for writable events.
-As long as a socket can accept data written to it, the handler's `ready()` fn will be called with `EventSet::writable()` set.
+As long as a socket can accept data written to it, the handler's `ready()` function will be called.

-However, with edge-triggered events.
-The handler's `ready()` fn will only be called once for a state change.
-So, when a socket receives new data, `ready()` will be called with `EventSet::readable()`.
-If the data is not read, `ready()` will not be called for the socket on the next event loop iteration.
+An edge-triggered socket, on the other hand, will only call a handler's `ready()` function once per state change.
+That is, when a socket receives new data, `ready()` will be called.
+But it will only be called once regardless of whether or not the data is read from the socket.

+Whether a socket is ready to be read or ready to be written is conveyed to a handler via an EventSet.

 ### Handling Events